semaphoreci/docs/docs/essentials/artifacts.md

 ## Job Artifacts

 Each job has an artifact store.
-You can view stored files from job page.
+You can view stored files from a job's page.
 Look for "Job Artifacts" button.
 The main use-case for job level artifacts is storing logs, screenshots and other types of files that make debugging easier.

-To upload files to job level artifacts store use built-in artifact CLI.
+To upload files to the job level artifacts store, use the built-in artifact CLI.

 `artifact push job <my_file_or_dir>`